 - Using a mechanical ventilator if breathing assistance is necessary

 - Physical therapy to prevent muscle contracture which is permanent shortening or tightness of the muscles and tendons due to the continuous spasms.

 The muscle spasms might last for several weeks.
 It can take weeks or even months for the impaired nerves to grow back.
 During this period, the individual will continue to experience muscle spasms and difficulty breathing.

 It is vital to undergo care during this recovery phase at a healthcare facility where the healthcare professionals are experienced in managing cases of tetanus.

-Remember that tetanus can be deadly especially among young children and the elderly, but most can recover completely.
-Those who are at highest risk for death due to tetanus include the elderly and those diagnosed with diabetes.
-Therefore, it is vital to be updated with the tetanus shots
+Remember that the condition can be deadly especially among young children and the elderly, but most can recover completely.
+Furthermore, those who are at highest risk for death include the elderly and those diagnosed with diabetes.
+Therefore, it is vital to be updated with the tetanus shots.